kburtch/SimpleStinkerDefenseSuite/README.md

 ## Requirements

-SDS is written in the SparForte language.
+SSDS is written in the SparForte language.
 It requires SparForte 2.1.
 It requires the Berkeley DB library.
 It also requires a Bourne Compatible shell (e.g. bash).